SJ4037A - Writing Skills part 1 (2018/19)

-They will be assessed by in-class grammar tests, a portfolio of articles and an online journal.
+They will be assessed by in-class grammar tests

-Feedback from tutors and other students will play an integral part in progression throughout this module, in a collaborative process of reflection.
+Feedback from tutors and other students will play an integral part in progression throughout this module, in a collaborative process of reflection LO1, LO2, LO6

 Learning and teaching strategy will be based on an interactive model.

-For most of the 15 teaching weeks, the session will require students to write their own work and comment on other students’ work, to give constructive criticism to help each other both as a group and individually.
+For most of the 13 teaching weeks, the session will require students to write their own work and comment on other students’ work, to give constructive criticism to help each other both as a group and individually.
 A coaching model will integrate feedback into every class.

-In enhancement weeks, field trips, newsdays and guest speakers will complement one-to-one tutorial and coaching sessions.
-Students will listen to talks given to journalists who practice different disciplines, telling them the “inside scoop” to enhance their future employability.
+In enhancement and news weeks, field trips, newsdays and guest speakers will complement one-to-one tutorial and coaching sessions, to enhance their future employability.